smsharma/AIrXiv/README.md

 - Frontend elements are in `static`, and backend elements are in `util` and `main.py`.

 ## Installation

+Please open an [Issue](https://github.com/smsharma/AIrXiv/issues) is you are having problems with installation.

 0. (Prerequisites) Make sure you have [Node.js](https://nodejs.org/en/download) (LTS version recommended) and Python >=3.7.
 1. Clone and `cd` into the repo: